Global algebraic K-theory: Global K-theory of parsummable categories

 We omit the straightforward verification that $F:\Fc\to\Cc$ is a functor, compatible with the action of the monoidal category $\M$, that it takes the empty set to the distinguished object 0 of $\Cc$, and that it is additive on disjoint unions.
 The uniqueness is a consequence of the fact that the identity of the object $\{0\}$ of generates $\Fc$ under the $\M$-action and the sum operation. \end{eg}

 \begin{eg}[(Free parsummable categories)] The category of tame $\M$-categories is cocomplete, with colimits created in the underlying category $\cat$ of small categories, see Example \ref{eg:(co)limits tame Mcat}.
-So the forgetful functor $\parsumcat\to\M\cat^\tau$ has a left adjoint, sending a tame $\M$-category $\Bc$ to the symmetric algebra with respect to the box product.
-We denote this {\em free parsummable category} generated by the tame $\M$-category $\Bc$ by
+In particular, for every tame $\M$-category $\Bc$, we can form the symmetric algebra with respect to the box product